LeNPaul/full-circle/_posts/2020-05-05-minimalism-and-tab-management.md

 To me, being able to manage my tabs on the browser inside of a tab made me feel better about "closing" my tabs and bringing them into OneTab, as my saved tabs are still visible and easily accessible.

 Despite all of that, I still had the habit of keeping several dozen tabs opened at the same time.
-I would always wait until I absolutely had to being my tabs into OneTab, before I actually did.
+I would always wait until I absolutely had to bring my tabs into OneTab, before I actually did.
 Usually, this would be at the end of the week, when I’ve had over 30 tabs opened that I have been trying to navigate through for the past week.

 In many ways, I was still back to where I had started a few years ago when I had first discovered OneTab.